 Any sort of adjustable wrench will get you out of many potentially bad situations.
 Just a quick twist with one of these and you can fix your dripping faucets, undo a stuck nut, tighten dishwasher connections and of course 8,561,933 other things.

 I’m a huge fan of Channel Locks.
-This $20 two piece set will get you through most jobs you’re going to attempt.
-Plus having two wrenches means you can use one wrench for using reverse pressure to undo a stuck nut.
+This two piece set will get you through most jobs you’re going to attempt.
+Plus having two wrenches means you can use one wrench for using reverse pressure to undo a stuck nut like you saw me do when I switched out the shutoff valve for my outdoor waterline.

 Regular adjustable wrenches work well too, I’d just go for the channel locks if I had to choose only one set.